Boavizta/cloud-scanner/README.md

 - Return empty impacts when the instance _type_ is not listed in Boavizta database.
 - Query only the _default region_ of you AWS profile (`--aws-region` flag is not yet implemented).
-- Always returns _standard_ impacts: using instance workload to assess impact is not yet implemented (i.e. using CPU load through the `measured` command has no effect).
+- Always returns _standard_ impacts: using instance workload to assess impact is not yet implemented (i.e. using CPU load through the `measured` command has no effect yet).
 - Filtering instances by tag is not yet supported.

 ### Generate / update Boavizta API sdk